aral/catts/README.md

 4. ### __Reboot.__

-    If you don’t want to reboot, you can also start using Catts right away by issuing the following command (but it’s cleaner if you reboot).
+    If you don’t want to restart your computer, you can also start using Catts right away by issuing the following command:

     ```shell
     sudo gala --replace &
+    ```

+    But it’s cleaner if you reboot.
+And less to type too:

+    ```shell
+    reboot
     ```

 You can now <kbd>Alt</kbd> + <kbd>Tab</kbd> in peace.